What Is TMJ?

 Seeking Care in Detroit?

 If you suspect that you have TMJ and are looking for effective treatment, let the Michigan Head and Neck Institute help.
-Please call (586) 573-0438 or use our online form today to schedule an appointment at our office in Warren, MI.
+Please call (586) 573-0438 or use our online form today to schedule an appointment at our office in Detroit, MI.